qureshi01/MediPharma-Ecommerce/README.md

 spring.datasource.username={your username}
 spring.datasource.password={your password}

-Specify other configurations like server port and logging as needed.
+-Specify other configurations like server port and logging as needed.

 -> Build the Spring Boot project: cd server mvn clean install Running the Application